Vyral/base-template/_posts/2018-06-05-the-potential-pitfalls-of-selling-your-home-by-yourself.md

 **For example, many sellers forget to include a disclosure disclaimer.** While others who are moving out of state need to know about the withholding tax.
 You have to be careful, as there are many pitfalls in the market.

-Being an FSBO will definitely save you some money sometimes.
+Going the FSBO route can save you money in certain instances.
 However, it could also cost you more in the long run.

 We have seen inspection issues, appraisal issues, and **withholding tax issues.
 Withholding tax issues have been caused by clients who were unaware of them.
 Then, once they were no longer Maryland residents, they had to deal with last-minute withholding tax.** If those sellers worked with real estate professional from the start, they could have known what to do differently.